linqgg/docs/docs/modules/autherntication/tokens.md

 ### Wallet Token

-This token is issued after authorization through the LinQ Wallet application.
+This token is issued after authorization through the LinQ application.
 Works similar to _Access Token_, but provides more rights.
 The token's lifetime is also unlimited.
 The token must be stored in the user profile.

 After authorization, _Access Token_ can be replaced with _Wallet Token_, or you can store both, but use _Wallet Token_ first when authorizing.